Applications are now open for the 2021 Leverhulme Conducting Fellowship.

-Our two-year Conducting Fellowship programme is for young conductors on the verge of a career.
-The Fellowship is offered in association with the BBC Scottish Symphony Orchestra and the new music ensemble, Red Note, and includes a bursary of £15,000 per year for the succesful candidate.
+Our two-year Leverhulme Conducting Fellowship programme is for young conductors on the verge of a career.
+The Fellowship is offered in association with the BBC Scottish Symphony Orchestra and includes a generous bursary for the successful candidate.

-The aim of the programme is to provide a final bridge between a young conductor’s postgraduate study and their eventual access to the profession itself.
-Previous Conducting fellows who have made succesful entries into the profession include Jessica Cottis, Fergus McLeod, Ciaran McAuley, Holly Mathieson and Jiří Rožeň.
+The aim of the fellowship is to provide a final bridge between a young conductor’s postgraduate study and their eventual access to the profession itself.
+Previous Leverhulme Conducting Fellows who have made successful entries into the profession include Jessica Cottis, Ciaran McAuley, Holly Mathieson, Jiri Rozen, Sergej Bolkhovets and Simon Proust.

 The COVID-19 pandemic has delayed the application process for the 2021 Fellowship appointment.
 The revised timetable for applications, shortlisting and auditions is as follows:

 - Wednesday 31 March 2021: applications close via https://app.getacceptd.com/rcs

 - Friday 16 April 2021: shortlist announced and candidates contacted